unicef/django-streaming/docs/src/configuration.md

     The maximum time a message can live in a queue before being discarded.
 The value is in seconds.

 *   **`MANAGER_CLASS`** (string, default: `"streaming.manager.ChangeManager"`):
     The Python path to the `ChangeManager` class to be used.
-You can switch to the threaded manager by setting this to `"streaming.threaded.ThreadedChangeManager"`.
+You can switch to the threaded manager by setting this to `"streaming.manager.ThreadedChangeManager"`.

 *   **`QUEUES`** (dict, default: `{}`):
     A dictionary to configure the queues.
 The keys are queue aliases, and the values are dictionaries with queue parameters.